 Should the right technological advancements be in place, it is a genuine possibility that people are going to embrace Bitcoin in more everyday transactions.
 Many organizations believe that Bitcoin may soon become the “currency of choice” in the global trading scene.

-However, Bitcoin’s blockchain also needs to evolve and be able to handle more transactions in a short span of time.
+However, Bitcoin’s blockchain also needs to evolve and be able to handle more transactions in a short time.
 Until then, we shall wait and see.